-Background noise in the project area is representative of a quiet rural area, and primarily established by natural sources.
+Background'noise in the Sweetwater Project area is representative of a quiet rural area, and primarily established by natural sources.
 Although onsite sound levels have not been measured, similar rural areas have normal background sound levels near 30dB(A), which equates to 37 dB(A) on the EPA's (1974) day-night equivalent sound level scale (Ldn).
-There are no sensitive receptors near the project area.
-The closest residence is approximately 17 miles east of the project.
+There are no sensitive human receptors near the Project area.
+The closest residence is approximately 17 miles east of the Project.
+The nearest Greater sage-grouse lek is located 1.7 miles to the west of the NRC bonded area.

-Table 3-12 Summary of Documents Describing Project Noise Document Title Prepared By Date Contents Summary Revised Environmental Shepherd August 1994 Complete revision and Report Miller, Inc. } update to original 1976 Environmental Report Environmental Assessment Nuclear July 1999 Support for the For Source Material Regulatory decision-making License SUA-1350, Commission process concerning the Renewal for Operations request for resumption and Amendment for the of mill operation and Reclamation Plan approval of the (Revision 1) reclamation plan Environmental Assessment May 2005 Support for the for Amendment of Source U 1 decision-making Material License SUA- Commission process concerning 1350 for the Catchment reclamation of Basin Reclamation ł contaminated soil and groundwater onsite.
+able 3-12 Summary of Documents Describing Project Noise Document Title Prepared By Date Contents Summary Revised Environmental Shepherd August 1994 Complete revision and Report Miller, Inc. update to original 1976 · Environmental Report Environmental Assessment Nuclear July 1999 Support for the For Source Material Regulatory decision-making License SUA-1350, Commission process concerning the Renewal for Operations [ request for resumption and Amendment for the of mill operation and Reclamation Plan approval of the (Revision 1) reclamation plan Environmental Assessment Nuclear May 2005 Support for the for Amendment of Source Regulatory decision-making Material License SUA- Commission process concerning 1350 for the Catchment reclamation of Basin Reclamation contaminated soil and groundwater onsite.